• Gluten-Free Recipes

 A spoon on a napkin next to a bowl of vegetarian minestrone soup.

 A gorgeously flavorful and simple soup, vegetarian minestrone relies on garlic, onions, carrots, kale, tomatoes, and chickpeas to create a nourishing, brothy soup to cheer the soul.
 Easily adapted to what's in the fridge or pantry, this is a solid, wholesome soup that's perfect any time of year.
-Serve it with gluten free honey cornbread muffins or buttered slices of gluten free Irish soda bread.
+Gluten-free if needed!

 Jump to: